ome/training-docker/_episodes/14-practical.md

 ~~~
 {: .bash}

-Run in detach mode i.e. you will be able to close the terminal and disconnect and the server will still be working.
+Run in detach mode i.e. you will be able to close the terminal and disconnect and the server will still be running.

 ~~~
 docker compose -f docker-compose.yml up -d